-The national and international regulatory authorities (such as JFDA) expect from manufacturers of pharmaceuticals, cosmetics, and medical devices that they have written procedures for equipment and facilities for proper and effective cleaning.
-The companies shall show that all their equipment used for different product manufacturing is clean prior to starting any product manufacturing mission.
-The manufacturers must show that the cleaning procedure routinely used for a piece of equipment limits potential carryover (from the previously manufactured product, or cleaning agents) to an acceptable level.
+The national and international regulatory authorities (such as JFDA) expect manufacturers of pharmaceuticals, cosmetics, and medical devices they have written procedures for equipment and facilities for proper and effective cleaning.
+The companies shall show that all their equipment used for different product manufacturing is clean before starting any product manufacturing mission.
+The manufacturers must show that the cleaning procedure routinely used for equipment limits potential carryover (from the previously manufactured product or cleaning agents) to an acceptable level.
 We need to calculate the limits established based on sound scientific rationale.

 Who should attend

-This workshop will particularly interest all those who need to learn about all the Cleaning validation, including Pharmacists, Chemists, Biologists, Microbiologists, or Engineers who are working within QA/QC departments or regulatory departments of cosmetics and medical devices companies, that the regulatory authorities require showing that they fully understand the cleaning validation requirements and able to implement them properly and effectively.
+This workshop will particularly interest all those who need to learn about all the Cleaning validation, including Pharmacists, Chemists, Biologists, Microbiologists, or Engineers who are working within QA/QC departments or regulatory departments of cosmetics and medical devices companies that the regulatory authorities require showing that they fully understand the cleaning validation requirements and able to implement them correctly and effectively.

 We will provide a certificate of attendance for professional development to each participant who completes this workshop.

 Raed Salah, Co-Founder and Technical Director of Goodness Care